MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-get-started.md

 1. Sign in to Microsoft Collaborate with your Global Administrator account at [aka.ms/Collaborate](https://aka.ms/Collaborate).

-2. Choose the :::image type="content" source="../media/settings_icon_small.png" alt-text="Settings icon"::: icon in the top-right corner of the page, click on account settings, and then choose **Developer Settings**.
+2. Choose the :::image type="content" source="../media/settings_icon_small.png" alt-text="Settings icon"::: icon in the top-right corner of the page,  click on account settings, and choose **user management**.

-3. Choose **Users** under **Settings** in the grey panel on the left-hand side of the page.

-4. Choose the grey **ADD USERS** button, and leave the default choice to **Add existing users** as-is.
+3. Choose the grey **ADD USERS** button, and leave the default choice to **Add existing users** as-is.
 Now you can search for the user(s) that you want to add to Collaborate.
 To add them you need to select them from the menu, and then click the grey **ADD SELECTED** button.

-5. You have successfully added your coworkers to Collaborate.
+4. You have successfully added your coworkers to Collaborate.
 Users can now sign in to Microsoft Collaborate using the following link: [aka.ms/Collaborate](https://aka.ms/Collaborate)

 ### Step 4 B: Getting access to the available builds and engagements